JayMackay/AutomationTestFrameworkModernMilkman/README.md

 * Install the latest Chrome Driver https://chromedriver.chromium.org/downloads
-* Add chromedriver.exe to a folder withing your C:// drive
+* Add chromedriver.exe to a folder within your C:// drive
 * Add the Chrome Driver directory to your Environment Variables
 * Install WebDriverManager package and input the following code within your SeleniumDriverConfig file: